 Aboriginal Affairs and Northern Development Canada (AANDC) provides funding for water services and infrastructures such as the construction, upgrading, operation and maintenance of water treatment facilities on First Nation reserves.
 The department also provides financial support for the training and certification of operators.

-Health Canada helps to ensure that drinking water quality monitoring programs are in place in First Nations communities south of 60 degrees parallel in Canada.
+Health Canada helps to ensure that drinking water quality monitoring programs are in place in First Nation communities south of 60 degrees parallel in Canada.
 Health Canada has also collaborated with the provinces and territories over the past 30 years to establish the Guidelines for Canadian Drinking Water Quality.

 Environment Canada develops standards, guidelines and/or protocols for wastewater systems on federal and Aboriginal lands as defined under the Canadian Environmental Protection Act, 1999, and provides advice and technical expertise on federal legislation requirements.
 In partnership with Health Canada and Aboriginal Affairs and Northern Development Canada under the First Nations Water Management Strategy, Environment Canada is developing guidance materials aimed at enhancing the capacity of First Nations to conduct their own source water assessments, undertake monitoring of their source water, develop and implement source water protection plans, and manage their water in a sustainable way.